-Key objective of London Osteoporosis Clinic Foundation is to raise awareness, develop capacity to safely and effectively treat chronic, common diseases in under-diagnosed and under-treated conditions, and to monitor outcomes, more details here.
+Key objective of London Osteoporosis Clinic Foundation is to raise awareness, develop capacity to safely and effectively treat chronic, common diseases in under-diagnosed and under-treated conditions, and to monitor outcomes.
+Further details provided here.

-LOCF ECHO Bone Health training run twice a month
+LOCF ECHO Bone Health training run a month

 Osteoporosis is a major public health concern, with over 200 million individuals worldwide.
 The burden of osteoporotic fractures is high.

-Despite the availability of treatments proven to reduce fracture risk and accumulating evidence that osteoporosis treatment can prolong life, osteoporosis remains under-diagnosed and under-treated, with only about 20% of patients with hip fracture treated to reduce the risk of future fracture.
+Despite the availability of treatments proven to reduce fracture risk and accumulating evidence that osteoporosis treatment can prolong life, osteoporosis remains under-diagnosed and under-treated, with only about 20% of patients with hip fractures treated to reduce the risk of future fracture.

-The LOCF ECHO Bone Health TeleECHO Clinic consists of twice monthly 1-hour sessions, each having 50 minutes of interactive case-based learning and 10 minutes of presentation.
+The LOCF ECHO Bone Health TeleECHO Clinic consists of two monthly 1-hour sessions, each having 50 minutes of interactive case-based learning and 10 minutes of presentation.

 The LOC clinicians (including physical therapy, nutrition, pharmacy, and psychology) and other specialists having expertise in different aspects in the care of osteoporosis, gout, osteoarthritis and other bone conditions.

 Objectives: Participants of LOC Foundation ECHO to –